HorizonRobotics/alf/docs/notes/hybrid_and_offline_rl_training.rst

 we essentially can conduct pure offline RL training.

-``rl_train_every_update_steps`` can be used to contol the training frequency of the normal (non-offline) part of the RL training w.r.t offline RL training.
+``rl_train_every_update_steps`` can be used to contol the training frequency of the normal (non-offline) part of the RL training w.r.t. offline RL training.